CLAIMS AND PENALTIES IN MATCH PLAY

 After the competition had closed, C advised the Committee of the incident.
 Should A be disqualified?

 A.Yes.
-Rule 34-1b says in effect that a competitor shall be disqualified after the competition has closed if he had returned a score, failing to include a penalty which, before the competition closed, he knew he had incurred.
-As C pointed out to A that he had proceeded incorrectly and A took no action to check whether he had incurred a penalty before returning his card, the Committee should decide that A knew that he had incurred a penalty.
+Rule 34-1b says in effect that a competitor must be disqualified after the competition has closed if he had returned a score, failing to include a penalty which, before the competition closed, he knew he had incurred.
+As C pointed out to A that he had proceeded incorrectly and A took no action to check whether he had incurred a penalty before returning his card, A is deemed to have known that he had incurred a penalty.
+(Revised)

 Competitor's Failure to Sign Score Card Discovered After Competition Closed